-A good espresso machine for home use, will set you back between $400 and $700, and they work very well at brewing great espresso without fuss.
-That said, there are the so-called espresso brewers that usually don’t cost more than $50.
+A good espresso machine for home use, will set you back between £400 and £700, and they work very well at brewing great espresso without fuss.
+The price differences in the machines are often due to added features (like a PID controller), better heating elements, or the built of the machine.
+That said, there are the so-called espresso brewers that usually don’t cost more than £50.
 However, most experts and connoisseurs would agree that they don’t produce espresso.

 In 1927, La Pavoni at Reggio’s (NY) was the first coffee machine installed in the U.S. (3).
 For a true home barista experience, the machine needs to feature four key components.
 They are drip tray, stainless steel base, steam milk frother, and water reservoir.

 These machines can be automatic and semi-automatic, the latter of which give you more control over the brewing process.

 On the lower end of the price spectrum, you can get a decent automatic machine for between £100 and £200.
 But then, you’ll be able to notice the difference in the coffee taste compared to a £600 machine like the Sage Barista Express, for example.